 A bird in the hand is worth two in the bush

-New customer acquisition costs are .
+New customer acquisition costs are 5-25 times what it costs to keep an existing one.
 Considering that sales success rates for existing customers range between 60-70% while new customers’ success rates are just 5-20%, your customer base is clearly more valuable.
 As existing customers are already onboard and are aware of the quality of the products or services, as well as the value of the organization, they are already inclined to purchase, upsell, or cross-sell.
 Leveraging your customer base can increase profits effectively and significantly with effective strategies.
 According to a Harvard business article by Frederick F. Reichheld and Phil Schefter, even a 5% increase in customer retention can lead to 25%-95% increase in profits.

 Fundamentally, it’s all about creating good relationships with your customers, cultivating and maximizing customer satisfaction, and providing exceptional customer experience.
 Customers need to know you care, willing to listen, and that you will act on their feedback if and when they provide it.

 Customer marketing is, in large part, the art of building customer loyalty and the first step to gaining your customers’ loyalty is to segment and understand their needs through buyer personas.
 You already know who they are, now get to know them.
 You can use analytics software to obtain and analyze this data to keep you in touch with what’s happening in your niche market and to gather all the data you need to analyze your customer base.
 The process typically involves cross-departmental efforts, gathering resources from multiple teams who provide the skills and knowledge to appeal to people who already know your product and have gone through your brand journey.